Chobe National Park

 The catchment areas of the Chobe are in Angola and Zambia.
 The annual rainy season typically begins in December and lasts until the middle or end of March.
 The flood size varies from year to year but the river does provide a year-round source of water for all land animals in the park.
 It is quite interesting to see the flood levels change throughout the seasons.
 If you do decide to come back on safari in the land of the elephants, make sure to come on safari in both seasons so that you can also see the elephant against the water levels which makes for a great picture.

 The Chobe water levels throughout the year © William Steel

 Pangolin Photo Safaris offers two types of activities during their photographic safaris, the infamous Pangolin Photo Boat which you can find on the river and the Pangolin Game Drives, which takes you around the park by game vehicle for your safari.
 These activities happen both in the early morning and afternoon.
 Other activities include fishing and village tours but let’s be honest, when you’re doing a Chobe safari, river cruises are an amazing experience!

 Game drive in Chobe National Park with Pangolin Photo Safaris

 Chobe Game Reserve is synonymous with elephants and other water-dependent animals!
 This national park has an incredible population of elephants, buffalo and out-of-this-world wildlife and birding opportunities for you on your safari and game drives.
 Not to mention the hippos, crocodiles, lion, leopard and buck.
-This wildlife can often be seen in open woodlands and along the channel’s bank, especially in the dry season so keep your eyes peeled during your game drive and enjoy one of southern Africa’s many safari treasures.
+This wildlife photography paradise can often be seen in open woodlands and along the channel’s bank, especially in the dry season so keep your eyes peeled during your game drive and enjoy one of southern Africa’s many safari treasures.
 Chobe is known for having one of the greatest concentrations of elephants in Botswana.

 The elephant and the buffalo on the Chobe © Janine Krayer